yfletberliac/rlss-2019/setup.md

 ```
 From within the notebook, click on `/mnt`, click on `rlss2019-hands-on`.
 You should find the materials for the practical sessions !

-NOTE: on Windows, Docker expects that your data volumes will be within `C:\Users`.
+NB: on Windows, Docker expects that your data volumes will be within `C:\Users`.
 This is because Docker has limited access to the filesystem on the host computer.
 This can be changed:
 * with Docker for Windows, go to Settings > Share drive
 * with Docker Toolbox, follow [this](https://stackoverflow.com/questions/33126271/how-to-use-volume-option-with-docker-toolbox-on-windows?answertab=votes#tab-top)